LBC-LNBio/pyKVFinder/plugins/PyMOL-pyKVFinder-Tools/INSTALLATION.md

 First, you need to install PyMOL v2.x or v3.x on your computer.
 If you do not have it installed, please refer to PyMOL [website](https://pymol.org/).

-_PyMOL2 pyKVFinder Tools_ is available to use with PyMOL and has been been developed using Qt interface and Python3.
+_PyMOL pyKVFinder Tools_ is available to use with PyMOL and has been been developed using Qt interface and Python3.

 After installing PyMOL, plug-in requires the installation of [pyKVFinder](https://pypi.org/project/pyKVFinder/), [toml](https://pypi.org/project/toml/), and [pyqt5](https://pypi.org/project/PyQt5/) modules and PyMOL's native Python does not have it installed.
 So you need to install it: